Neverlow512/OMEGA-T-Research/README.md

 **10. Conclusion**

-Through the design and implementation of OMEGA-T, I have demonstrated the practical feasibility of achieving scalable, automated account generation on Tinder for iOS by integrating UI automation with dynamic control over the application's perceived environment (network via Shadowrocket, location via `locsim`, state via Crane) on a jailbroken device.
+Through the design and implementation of OMEGA-T, I have demonstrated the practical feasibility of achieving scalable, automated account generation on Tinder for iOS by integrating UI automation with dynamic control over the application's perceived environment (network via Shadowrocket, location via `locsim`, state via Crane) on multiple jailbroken devices.
 The framework architecture (`tinder-panel.py`, `tinder.py`) provides a powerful tool for security analysis.
-While challenges like UI fragility and dependency on specific tools exist, OMEGA-T validates that sophisticated automation is achievable, highlighting significant security implications and paving the way for my subsequent research into bypassing advanced bot mitigation systems like Arkose Labs.
+While challenges like UI fragility and dependency on specific tools exist, OMEGA-T validates that sophisticated automation is achievable, highlighting significant security implications and paving the way for my subsequent research into bypassing advanced bot mitigation systems like Arkose Labs (already completed but not published).

 ---